department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="dbq7">What happens if I disagree with the Board’s decision?</button>
       <div id="dbq7" class="usa-accordion-content">
         <p>If you disagree with the Board’s decision, you can appeal to the Court of Appeals for Veterans Claims.
 You will need to hire a VA-accredited attorney to represent you, or you may represent yourself.
-You will need to file your Court appeal 120 days of the Board’s decision. <a href="https://www.uscourts.cavc.gov/appeal.php"> Learn how to file a Court appeal</a>.</p>
+You will need to file your Court appeal 120 days of the Board’s decision. <a href="https://www.uscourts.cavc.gov/appeal.php">Learn how to file a Court appeal</a>.</p>
       </div>
     </li>
     <li>